Miami, Alexandria

 Miami (ميامى) is a neighborhood in Alexandria, Egypt.
 Miami is a residential area belonging to the Sidi Bishr Bahri area in the first Montazah district.
-Miami occupies a large area of the first Montazah district, especially the areas of Bahri Abu Qir.
+Miami occupies a large area in the First Montaza District, especially the areas of Bahri Abu Qir.
 It is a tourist area from other Egyptian cities close to the beach, so it contains a large number of restaurants and shops.